-We wanted to make sure that you, dear Outdoorsy RV owner, were fully prepared for incoming rental requests for Burning Man.
-With 70,000 festival-goers headed to Burning Man from August 26 –September 3, 2018, there’s a lot to know!
+To ensure Outdoorsy RV owners are fully prepared for incoming rental requests for Burning Man, read on below.
+With 70,000 festival-goers headed to Burning Man from August 25 –September 2, 2019, there’s a lot to know!

 While some renters will tell owners upfront that they’re interested in renting their RVs for Burning Man, others might not be so forthcoming.
-We’ve done our best to get you ready.
+Note that renters headed to Burning Man will start to make reservations in May and June, with a few stragglers booking in July and August.

-Below are a few suggestions on how to recognize whether a renter is going to Burning Man and how to adjust pricing, security deposits, and cleaning fees accordingly.
+Below are a few more suggestions on how to recognize whether a renter is going to Burning Man and how to adjust pricing, security deposits, and cleaning fees accordingly.
+If you have a burning question you don’t see answered below, you can find free feedback and advice from other RV owners in the Outdoorsy RV Owner Community on Facebook.

 What Do I Need to Know About Burning Man?